linode/docs/docs/networking/diagnostics/lsof/index.md

 25158
 {{< /output >}}

-A process ID can be used for easily killing a process using the `kill(1)` command, which is something that should be executed with great care.
+A process ID can commonly be used for easily killing a process using the `kill(1)` command, however this is something that should only be executed with great care.

 ### List Open Files Under a Given Directory